TLS10GC-IP Reference Design

 When the buffer inside Xilinx Transceiver is bypassed, the user logic must control reset signal of Tx and Rx buffer.
 The module is designed by state machine to run following step.

-All network parameters are set to TOE10GLL-IP.
-Users can set IP address for TOE10GLL-IP by inputing setip followed by desired IP address in dotted-decimal format.
-The setip function is called to change the IP address value in src_ip_set array.
-This array will be written to the register mapped to SrcIPAddr to set the FPGA’s IP address.
-Subsequently, TOE10GLL-IP is initialized with the current network parameter setting.
-The default FPGA’s IP address is 192.168.7.42.
-The setip function is described in Table 3‑1.
+All network parameters are configured for the TOE10GLL-IP.
+Users can set the IP address for TOE10GLL-IP by entering setip followed by the desired IP address in dotted-decimal format.
+Optionally, the subnet mask can be specified using CIDR notation (e.g., /24).
+If the CIDR suffix is omitted, a current value is retained.
+The setip function updates the IP address stored in the src_ip_set array.
+This array will be written to the register mapped to SrcIPAddr, which defines the FPGA’s IP address.
+If the subnet mask is provided, the subnet_mask_set value is also updated accordingly.
+After configuration, the TOE10GLL-IP is reinitialized using the current network parameter settings.
+The default FPGA’s IP address is 192.168.7.84/24.
+The setip function is described in Table 3.

 |